Lawrence Johnson (type-founder)

 Lawrence Johnson (23 January 1801 – 24 April 1860), was born and educated in England.
-After an early apprenticeship in the printing industry, he emigrated to America in his youth, and became an eminent stereotyper and type-founder in Philadelphia and one of the most extensive and successful type-founders in the United States.
+After an early apprenticeship in the printing industry, he emigrated to the United States in his youth, and became a stereotyper and type-founder in Philadelphia and one of the most extensive and successful type-founders in the United States.

 Early life in England

 Lawrence Johnson was born in Kingston-upon-Hull, England, on 23 January 1801, the second son and third child of Edward Johnson and Ann Clayton.
 He was baptised in Holy Trinity Church on 2 March 1801.
 Johnson was educated in Hull and in Bungay, Suffolk, England.
 At the age of twelve, he was sent to learn the printing and publishing business with the firm of Brightly and Childs, which was represented in Hull by his father, Edward.
 This firm, which operated a paper mill and an extensive printing office and stereotype foundry, was established in 1795, and was for many years among the largest printers and publishers of periodical works in Great Britain.
 He apprenticed with Brightly and Childs for several years until sailing with his parents for America in 1818.